AgentLoneStar007/PythonBasicUtils/README.md

 ```
 `app-type` can be either "terminal" or "graphical".
 Terminal will output everything
 in the terminal, obviously, while Graphical will create and manage windows via Python's
 stock Tkinter GUI system.
-Currently still working on more GUI support.
+Version currently doesn't do much outside of cosmetic value,
+but it will have more importance when I finish the update system.

 #### Dependencies:
-To specify a dependency that requires installation, simply copy the one existing
+To specify a dependency that requires installation, I would recommend copying the one
-dependency already in `dependencies.json`, and change what is needed.
+existing dependency already in `dependencies.json`, and changing what is needed.
 Example:
 ```json
 {
   "dependencies": [